 any party (1) for which ENA or any of its Affiliates has agreed to construct or develop a facility using the Equipment or (2) to which ENA or any of its Affiliates has agreed to convey a power plant project which it has under development; or

-any contractor or developer which is retained by ENA or any of their respective Affiliates to construct or develop a facility using the Equipment.
+any contractor or developer which is retained by ENA or any of its Affiliates to construct or develop a facility using the Equipment.

 Except for the assignments and delegations permitted by this Section 7.2 and Section 4.5, West LB and ENA may assign their respective rights and delegate their respective obligations under this Agreement only upon the prior written consent of GE, which consent shall not be unreasonably withheld, conditioned or delayed.
 GE agrees to respond to any request for consent within thirty (30) days following its receipt of such request.
 Any failure to respond within the foregoing time period shall be deemed to be a grant by GE of its consent to the proposed assignment and/or delegation.
 In determining whether ENA and/or West LB shall be permitted to assign their respective rights and delegate their respective obligations under this Agreement, GE shall only be deemed to be reasonable in withholding its consent if the proposed assignee: (i) does not have substantially the same or better credit quality than ENA or West LB, as the case may be, unless (a) the proposed assignee provides appropriate guaranties, letters of credit or other assurances of payment issued by an entity or person with substantially the same or better credit quality than ENA or West LB, as the case may be, or (b) the assignor agrees to remain liable for all future liability under this Agreement, (ii) is a direct competitor of GE in the turbine manufacturing business, (iii) is an adverse party to GE in any material litigation, or (iv) if purchasing any Equipment (or rights thereto), is not purchasing such Equipment (or rights thereto) as part of a transaction in which (x) ENA and/or West LB or any of their respective Affiliates is providing related goods and/or services to such assignee, and (y) ENA is not merely acting as broker or market maker with respect to such Equipment (or rights thereto).
 ENA and West LB each shall have the right to assign or pledge their respective interests under the Agreement as collateral for financing of the Facility without GE’s consent.
 When duly assigned in accordance with the foregoing, (i) this Agreement shall be binding upon and shall inure to the benefit of the assignee (and all rights hereunder shall be assigned to the assignee as if such assignee were an original party hereto) (ii) each reference to the assignor hereunder shall be deemed a reference to the assignee and (iii) the assignor shall be relieved of all liability under this Agreement so long as the assignee executes an assumption of all such liabilities.
 Any assignment by ENA or West LB other than as permitted herein shall be void and without force or effect.